yenyang/Tree_Controller_BepInEx/README.md

 Don't bother altering with the Alpha value at this time.
 Cultivated city bushes are not included in seasonal foliage colors, but I am interested in modding this aspect.

 ### Collaboration
-Algernon and I have collaborated to allow for age selction using Line Tool Lite.
+Algernon and I have collaborated to allow for age selection using Line Tool Lite.

 ## Support
 I will respond on the code modding channels on Cities: Skylines Modding Discord.